 Tomo [13] is a band worn around the wrist or the arm and it can identify the interior impedance geometry of the wearer’s arm by measuring the cross-sectional impedances between all pairs of eight electrodes resting on the user’s skin.
 The system can monitor and classify gestures in realtime.
 A user study concluded that Tomo could successfully identify hand and finger gestures with accuracy between 81% and 97%.
 However, like most other bio-sensing systems, results degrade when the system is re-worn at a later time, or worn by other users.

 Rekimoto’s GestureWrist [9] is similar to the Tomo project.
 It uses higher-power capacitive and acceleration sensors to detect arm-shape changed based on.
 The work was at an early stage when the paper was published and no further development was recorded.

+TouchBand Design Concept

-METHODOLOGY
+METHODOLOGY 23/25